AmpersandTarski/TheToolsWeUse/deploying-ounl-rap3.md

 ![](assets/initial RAP3 screen.png)

 Now you are done.

-If there are problems, check the Apache server:
+However, if there are problems, check the Apache server:

 * Make sure that {APPACC} can read all files in {APPDIR}.